42nenuser/rubik_cube_42/README.md

 ## Features
 - **3D Rendering** of a 2x2 Rubik's Cube using Three.js.
-- **Camera Controls** to navigate around the cube.
+- **Camera/keyboard Controls** to navigate around the cube + moving the cubelets with the keyboard
 - **Scene Management** for organizing rendering logic.
 - **Modular Design** with separate files for different functionalities.

 ## Next Steps
 - Implement a **3x3 Rubik's Cube solving algorithm** in Python or C++.
 - Parse the algorithm's output and integrate it with **Three.js** for visualization.
-- Enhance interactivity and animations.
+- Enhance interactivity and animations (maybe , maybe not)

 ## Installation and Setup
 To set up and run the project, follow these steps: